multiplexcuriosus/mosaic/README.md

 # Mosaic
-Algorithm which creates a photo mosaic from a collection of images
+Algorithm which creates a photo mosaic from a collection of images - In-depth description on http://multiplexcuriosus.org/mosaic.html

 ## How to use this code